Kolmen-Tech/kolmen-tech.github.io/README.md

 - Mobile POS

 ### Token Coin (cocoa)
-Kolmen Tech **Meme Coin** with value.
-We will treat her like company share, when company earn profit, cocoa will buy back with higher price, when company need fund to expand and maintain, Yes, we will sell.
+Kolmen Tech's **Meme Coin** with value.
+We will treat her like company share, when company earn profit, we will buy back with higher price, when company need fund to expand and maintain, Yes, we will sell.

 ### Precious customers & friends